Kanakjr/SalesCompanionAgent/README.md

 - **Data Integration:** Seamlessly integrates with SQL databases for structured data and uses a vector store for unstructured data analysis.
 - **User-Friendly Interface:** Built on the ChainLit framework for a responsive and intuitive user experience.

-##### Technologies Used
+##### Technologies Stack
-- ChainLit Framework
-- LangChain and GPT Models
-- SQL Agent
-- Vector Store
+- Python: Primary programming language.
+- ChromaDB, SQLite, FAISS: Used for data storage and retrieval.
+- OpenAI and Azure: Provides language models and embedding capabilities.
+- Dotenv: Manages environment variables.
+- Langchain: A toolkit for building applications with language models.
+- Chainlit: Used for building interactive web applications.

 ##### Getting Started
 1. **Prerequisites**